 - Hand saws

-Over the years, many do-it-yourself projects have used acrylic sheets to enhance their design and durability.
-However, if you are a DIY enthusiast and are finding it difficult to cut acrylic at home, then have a look at a number of ways (listed below) to cut acrylic (also sold as perspex and plexiglass), achieving highest degree of precision.
+Over the years, many do-it-yourself projects have used perspex sheets to enhance their design and durability.
+However, if you are a DIY enthusiast and are finding it difficult to cut acrylic at home, then have a look at a number of ways (listed below) to cut acrylic to size (also sold as perspex and plexiglass), achieving highest degree of precision.

 Cutting with a hand saw: